fdobad/doctest/docs/readme_user.md

 ## 2. Instance Rasters
 - All layers must be ascii AAIGrid formatted .asc files with matching CRS, extent and resolution.
         - _Use QGIS processing algorithm clip to polygon if they don't match!_
+        - Follow [this guide](prepare_rasters.md) to checking and converting rasters to avoid errors and improving processing speed.

 - The header (first 6 lines) for asc files __must have 1 space__ between its data, i.e., `ncols_40` not `ncols____40`
     - _This happens on PREVINCAT data_